 Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
 It is the Authority's policy to limit its investments in money market mutual funds to the top three ratings issued by nationally recognized statistical rating organizations (NRSROs).
-At December 31, 2023 the Authority's investments in money market mutual funds were rated "AAAm" by Standard & Poor's.
-Equity securities, fixed income mutual funds, and real estate mutual funds are not subject to NRSRO ratings; however, the Authority will seek diversification by asset class in order to limit credit risk.
+At December 31, 2024 the Authority's investments are rated as noted on the previous table.
+Equity securities and fixed income mutual funds are not subject to NRSRO ratings; however, the Authority will seek diversification by asset class in order to limit credit risk.